syh7/DnDwiki/src/main/resources/parsed/darninia/session 19 - dragon heist.md

 + she is older than all of them
 + if they are created, she goes to say hi and try to keep them in check

-- Kora knows about Dorian, the brother of Boris
+- Kora knows about Dirion, the brother of Boris
 - Ancient wise panthers, can become 80/90 years
-- Dorian was caught by King Abigor
+- Dirion was caught by King Abigor
-- Boris may be controlled by Rhysand, so [the Andarin](https://bookstack.hemels.me/books/Darninia/page/the-andarin) are going to take a look
+- Boris may be controlled by Rhysand, so the Andarin are going to take a look

 + leave in 2 days on expedition
 + takes 1 week to get to Imna